 Labrador Retriever english are medium to large sized dogs, with males typically Labrador retriever weight between 65-80 pounds and females between 55-70 pounds.
 They have a strong, athletic build that enables them to be highly active and enduring.

-One of their defining features is their short, dense, water-resistant coat that comes in three main colors: black, chocolate, and yellow with labrador retriever images.
+One of their defining features is their short, dense, water-resistant coat with three main colors: black, chocolate, and yellow with labrador retriever images.

 Labs have broad heads, expressive eyes that exude friendliness, and powerful tails known as “otter tails,” which aid in swimming.
 Their overall appearance reflects their working heritage, showcasing a combination of strength, agility, and grace.